-- Credit is granted based on coursework earned, not degrees.
+- Class standing is based on cumulative credit hours earned, not degrees.
 Students transferring to The University of Alabama with an associate’s degree will not automatically be granted junior standing.

 - In those instances when a student has repeated a course, all occurrences of the course, including grade, will be posted to The University of Alabama transcript.
-All grades count in the overall grade point average, but earned hours will be awarded based on The University of Alabama repeat policy for the equivalent course.
-This policy can be found on the Grade and Grade Points page under "Repeat Course Policy".
+All grades count in the overall GPA, but earned hours will be awarded based on The University of Alabama repeat policy for the equivalent course.
+This policy can be found on the Grade and Grade Points page under "Repeat Course Policy."

-- Credit in which a grade of "F" was earned is not applicable and will not count toward a degree.
-However, the course, hours and grade are placed on The University of Alabama transcript and calculated in the overall grade point average.
+- Courses in which a grade of "F" was earned are not applicable and will not count toward a degree.
+However, the course, hours, and grade are placed on The University of Alabama transcript and calculated in the overall GPA.

 - Courses for which a student has been awarded academic clemency, bankruptcy, forgiveness, etc. by the institution at which the courses were completed will not be posted to The University of Alabama transcript.

 - Students are required to submit official transcripts for all postsecondary institutions attended.
 All transferable work will be posted to The University of Alabama transcript.
 Students do not retain the right to pick or choose certain courses for transfer.

 Transfer courses that are determined not to have a direct University of Alabama equivalent but deemed worthy of core credit will be noted on the student’s transcript as follows:

 - TRGS FC - Transfer Gen Stdy Fresh Comp